 Concentration of Credit Risk.
-The corporation does not have a formal policy that limits the amount that may be invested in any one issuer.
-The investments listed above represent 27.2%, 70.9% and 1.9%, respectively, of the corporation's total investments.
+The corporation does not have a formal policy that limits the amount that may be invested in any one issuer, as the majority of the Corporation's assets are invested in commercial paper as a result of guaranteed investment contracts which were bid competively when the 2002 bonds were issued.
+The investments listed above represent 1.4%, .6%, 71.5%, and 26.5%, respectively, of the corporation's total investments.
+The stated investment policy of the Corporation, which was adopted in October 2008, requires the Corporation to attempt to diversify its investments by security type and institution, in the event these guaranteed investment contracts are not in place.